jarun/googler/README.md

 - Fetch n results in a go
 - Start at n<sup>th</sup> result
 - Fetch and navigate next or previous set of results
-- Initiate a new search with original options (in a single instance)
+- Continuous search: fire new searches without exiting
 - Reconnect on new search even if connection is closed due to inactivity
 - Easily open result URLs in browser from cmdline using index number
 - Browser (Chromium and Firefox based) errors and warnings suppression